A-kly/School-Vault/PSYCH 239/Week 1 - Definitions, History, & Theoretical Perspectives.md

 4. does it cause personal distress?
 5. is it maladaptive?
 6. is it dangerous to the person or others?
+- **This is all important in order for us to quantify "exactly" what abnormal behaviour is**

 # Factors affecting our label of abnormal
+## Culture
+- Normal in one culture may be abnormal in another culture
+- Need to understand how differet ciltures experienve diff